TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Turn off logs of masterserver and browser later

+- Implement sending the current version to the server

 - If both masterserver and server are on the same machine then nat punch request might not arrive on the lane masterserver->server
 	- Which is why we're seeing official server offline when testing without pre-emptive ping
+	- To test, temporarily just send a nat punch request to localhost on masterserver
+	- For testing, just request to punch the internal server's address

 - Remember to not send goodbye for when the servers are automatically updating